 Image – Capturing seagulls in Long Haul Bay using 4K Photo mode on my LUMIX GH4

-British Airways offer a direct route to St. Kitts (the flight lands at Antigua but passengers for St. Kitts & Nevis remain on board) and Virgin Atlantic operates a route to Antigua where a connection can be made to Nevis with Fly Monserrat or WINAIR.
+How to get to Nevis from the UK – British Airways offer a direct route to St. Kitts from London (the flight lands at Antigua but passengers for St. Kitts & Nevis remain on board) and Virgin Atlantic operates a route to Antigua where a connection can be made to Nevis with Fly Monserrat or WINAIR.

 Image – The perfect spot for sunset at Paradise Beach

-If you’re looking for luxury check into Paradise Beach where lavish two, three, and four bedroom Balinese villas overlook the Caribbean Sea.
-A butler, concierge, private chef, and wellness professionals are on hand to attend to your every whim, and when you’re so inclined you can stretch out on the pristine sands that fringe the resort.
+For a little luxury check into Four Seasons Resort Nevis where alongside traditional hotel suites, lavish two, three, and four bedroom villas overlook the surrounding golf course and the glistening Caribbean Sea.
+Offering an opulent island escape, you can choose to book a butler, private chef, and wellness professionals to be on hand to attend to your every whim, and when you’re so inclined you can stretch out on the pristine sands that fringe the resort.

 Keen to immerse yourself in the island’s heritage?
 Check into The Golden Rock Inn.
 Situated on the verdant slopes of Nevis Peak, this historic plantation property dates back to the 1800s and has been lovingly restored under the guidance of new owners Helen and Brice Marden (one of New York’s most creative couples).
 Boasting a minimalist chic that perfectly complements its fine Nevisian stone walls and vaulted ceilings, this property is ideal for a secluded island escape.

 The Montpelier Plantation is another fabulous historic property to consider, read my review of Montpelier here.